bdempe18/bdempe18/README.md

  ---

  ### About Me
 I am Software Engineer based in Denver with a statistics and economics background.
 I love working on big, complex problems and coming up with elegant, simple solutions.
 I'm an avid lover of Django and Laravel.

-  - ⚛️ Trained as a microeconomist specializing in complexity theory
-  - 💻 Backend engineer who can flex to full-stack when duty calls
+I'm a backend engineer who can flex to full-stack when duty calls.
+I believe that all data problems can be solves with a good data visualization and that good software is clean software.
-  - 📊 Data visualization enthusiast who makes numbers tell stories

 ### Web Stack
   - Frameworks: Django, Laravel, Drupal